kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 - A Kubernetes binary with compatibility version set to N, will pass the conformance and e2e tests from Kubernetes release version N.
-- A Kubernetes binary with compatibility version set to N does not enable any changes (storage versions, CEL feature, feawtures) that would prevent it from being rolled back to N-1.
+- A Kubernetes binary with compatibility version set to N does not enable any changes (storage versions, CEL feature, features) that would prevent it from being rolled back to N-1.
 - The most recent Kubernetes version supports compatiblity version being set to the full range of supported versions (N..N-3).